-Manufacturing is one of the UK’s most important sectors, delivering 10 per cent of national GDP, employing 2.7 million people and widely seen as holding the key to tackling the nation’s continuing productivity gap.
+Manufacturing is one of the UK’s most important sectors, delivering 10 per cent of national GDP, employing 2.7 million people, so it’s understandable why improving productivity in manufacturing is widely seen as key to tackling the nation’s continuing productivity gap.

 While the latest Office for National Statistics figures show a rise in output in the second quarter of this year, the UK still lags behind other major economies, trailing the average of the G7 group by 18 per cent.